vivekthapliyal01/Data-analytics/README.md

-# Data-analytics
-Designed and developed a dynamic Excel dashboard to analyze used bike sales data.
-The dashboard provides interactive visuals and performance insights through slicers, pivot charts, and KPIs.
-It allows users to filter data by brand, location, and year to track sales trends, top-performing models, and revenue breakdown.
+# Bike-Sales-Dshboard(Interective dashboard creation using MS EXCEL
+## Project objective

+To create an interactive and visually appealing Excel dashboard that enables quick and effective analysis of used bike sales data — helping stakeholders track key metrics such as total sales, top-selling brands/models, sales by region, and year-wise trends for better decision-making.